 So you want to break into travel writing—maybe by penning your own book.
-If you’ve already written a manuscript, chances are you’re looking for agent representation.
+If you’ve already written a manuscript, chances are you’re looking for agent representation to help you learn how you can get published.
 As an editor and literary consultant, I’ve had the opportunity to read more than a thousand book proposals.
 Most, I’m sad to report, were inadequate because the author didn’t follow a few, very simple guidelines.
 Here are three steps to help you along the road of getting published.

 1: Identify Your Market